tethysplatform/tethys/docs/tutorials/quick_start/intermediate.rst

 Write Data To File
 ==================

-Intro to model...
+Intro to model concept...
-Intro to workspaces API...
+Intro to workspaces API... :doc:`../../tethys_sdk/workspaces`

-Open ``model.py`` and add this function:
+1. Open ``model.py`` and add this function:

 ::